racket/rhombus/rhombus/0000-rhombus.md

 ## Keyword and optional arguments

-A function argument can be made optional by using `=` after the argument's pattern and providing a default-value expression after `=`:
+A function argument can be made optional by using `=` after the argument’s pattern and providing a default-value expression after `=`:

 ```
 fun scale(Posn(x, y), factor = 1):